CorreiaLucas/CorreiaLucas/README.md

 🤔 I’m looking for an internship in the IT sector

+🌱 Most of my projects are not on GitHub, but I should definitely commit them here.

 <!--
 **MeneldiI/MeneldiI** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.